5.4 Young people's participation in policy-making

 - youth organizations – consulted at local and/or national level

-- student and pupils councils – consulted partner at local and national level
+- student and pupils councils – consulted partners at the local and national level

-- participation café – a form of consultation at the local level
+- participation café/opinion market – a form of consultation at the local level

 The youth consultation in the public policy processes occurs mainly in 3 contexts: